Adetona Omokanye: Works and recognition

-In May 2022, Omokanye made the shortlist for the Contemporary African Photography Prize (CAP Prize) 2022 with his digital collages exploring the nexus between culture and tradition in Egúngún costumery and contemporary haute-couture modelling.
+In May 2022, Omokanye made the shortlist for the Contemporary African Photography Prize 2022 with his digital collages exploring the nexus between culture and tradition in Egúngún costumery and contemporary haute-couture modelling.
 In October 2022, the same collection, entitled "Spiritually Fashionable", won him the LensCulture Awards's inaugural Summer Open Awards, alongside 19 other photographers.
+Pieces from the collection were also part of a public art exhibition entitled "I Am Still Here: Black Joy is Resistance," which showed at Toronto's Union Station from February through May 2023.
+Between April and July 2023, other works by Omokanye were part of two other group exhibitions in Toronto.

 Omokanye's works covering the #EndSARS Protests against police brutality in Nigeria in October 2020 have been featured on various international media platforms including Getty Images, Bloomberg, Wall Street Journal, Times Magazine, Huffington Post, The Guardian, BuzzFeed News, GQ, and Amnesty International.
-His works on life and society during the Coronavirus pandemic, digital inclusion and devolvement of technologies, food culture and several other themes and social issues in Lagos and other Nigerian cities have also appeared on other international media outlets such as Al Jazeera, Bloomberg, Reuters, Der Spiegel, WORLD Magazine, Eater, Financial Times, CNBC Africa, TechCabal, among several others.
+His works on life and society during the Coronavirus pandemic, digital inclusion and devolvement of technologies, food culture and several other themes and social issues in Lagos and other Nigerian cities have also appeared on other international media outlets such as Al Jazeera, Bloomberg, Reuters, Der Spiegel, World Magazine, Eater, Financial Times, CNBC Africa, TechCabal, among several others.

 In September 2022, Omokanye was profiled in The Globe and Mail as an important Nigerian photographer challenging the "poverty gaze" on Africa by celebrating West African fashion through his works.
+He was also interviewed by Union Art as one of the 12 artists whose works were exhibited "Black Dreams and Aspirations" show hosted at Toronto Union Station from February to August 2024.

-He is a member of Diversify Photo, an anticolonial, antipatriarchal, pro-BIPOC inclusionary photo movement; and African Photojournalism Database (APJD), which is a joint project by the World Press Photo Foundation and Everyday Africa.
+Omokanye is a member of Diversify Photo, an anticolonial, antipatriarchal, pro-BIPOC inclusionary photo movement; and African Photojournalism Database (APJD), which is a joint project by the World Press Photo Foundation and Everyday Africa.